BinalMehta/Binal-Mehta/README.md

 # Hii there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 Glad to see you here!
 This is my Github Profile.
 I inspire ideas and implement here.

 This is Binal Mehta!
-A curiosity-driven [Developer](https://binal-mehta-portfolio-web.netlify.app/).Passionate about creating new products.
+A curiosity-driven [Developer](https://binal-mehta-portfolio-web.netlify.app/).
+Passionate about creating new products.

 ..* 🧑‍🤝‍🧑The things that I love working on: Machine learning, Python, Javascript, HTML5 & CSS3, Community Building, Product Management.